-In addition, beginning on the date of this prospectus, approximately 1.1 million shares will be eligible for sale in the public market in order to satisfy tax obligations in connection with the settlement of RSUs for which time-based vesting conditions are satisfied as of the date of this prospectus, in addition to an additional 0.8 million shares which could be sold during the 180 days after the date of this prospectus in order to satisfy tax obligations in connection with the settlement of RSUs after the date of this prospectus, based on an assumed personal tax rate of 42% and assuming that withholding occurs at the statutory minimum rate of 32% and our employees sell additional shares to satisfy their tax obligations at a price of \$35.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+In addition, beginning on the date of this prospectus, approximately million shares will be eligible for sale in the public market in order to satisfy tax obligations in connection with the settlement of RSUs for which time-based vesting conditions are satisfied as of the date of this prospectus, in addition to million shares which could be sold during the 180 days after the date of this prospectus in order to satisfy tax obligations in connection with the settlement of RSUs after the date of this prospectus, based on an assumed personal tax rate of % and assuming that withholding occurs at the statutory minimum rate of % and our employees sell additional shares to satisfy their tax obligations at a per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 The actual number of shares eligible for sale in the public market in connection with tax obligations may differ based on our employees' personal tax rates.
-Furthermore, if the stock prices at which our employees are able to sell their shares were to decrease from the price of \$35.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, employees may sell additional shares to satisfy their tax obligations.
+Furthermore, if the stock prices at which our employees are able to sell their shares were to decrease from the price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, employees may sell additional shares to satisfy their tax obligations.